Trevor Hoyte (Canadian football): Toronto Argonauts

 Hoyte was drafted in the fourth round, 33rd overall, in the 2021 CFL draft by the Toronto Argonauts and signed with the team on May 13, 2021.
 He made the team following training camp and played in his first career professional game on August 7, 2021, against the Calgary Stampeders.
 He was featured heavily on defence on September 17, 2021, due to an injury to Cameron Judge, where he made his first six career defensive tackles in a game against the Saskatchewan Roughriders.
 Following a number of injuries to other players, Hoyte made his first career start, at middle linebacker, on October 11, 2021, against the Hamilton Tiger-Cats, where he had five defensive tackles.
 He played in all 14 regular season games in 2021 where he had 20 defensive tackles and six special teams tackles.

 In 2022, Hoyte played in 17 regular season games where he had 14 defensive tackles, eight special teams tackles, one pass knockdown, and one blocked kick.
 He played in both post-season games and made his Grey Cup debut in the 109th Grey Cup game.
 In the championship game, Hoyte had one special teams tackle as the Argonauts defeated the Winnipeg Blue Bombers.
 In 2023, he played in all 18 regular season games where he had one defensive tackle and 17 special teams tackles.
 He became a free agent upon the expiry of his contract on February 13, 2024.

 Hamilton Tiger-Cats

 On May 17, 2024, it was announced that Hoyte had signed with the Hamilton Tiger-Cats.
+He played for two seasons with the Tiger-Cats and became a free agent upon the expiry of his contract on February 10, 2026.